 But as it often happens, workarounds are possible.
 There is still a chance to download the installation file if you have access to a Mac (or virtual machine) running that operating system.
 For example, to get an installer for Lion, you may ask a friend who has Lion-operated Mac or, once again, set up a virtual machine running Lion.
 Then, you will need to prepare an external drive to download the installation file using OS X Utilities.

-If your Mac runs macOS Sierra 10.12 or macOS High Sierra 10.13, it is possible to revert to the previous system if you are not satisfied with the experience.
+If your Mac runs macOS High Sierra 10.13 or later, it is possible to revert to the previous system if you are not satisfied with the experience.
 You can do it either with Time Machine or by creating a bootable USB or external drive.

 Instruction to downgrade from macOS High Sierra